 Normally, more open ports means decreased security because usually each port is tied to a separate service/daemon, which means more potential attack surfaces.

-In our setup, all of those ports are being forwarded to one of two OpenVPN instances (one for UDP, one for TCP) per IP, so having those ports open isn't decreasing the security.
+In our setup, all of those ports are being forwarded to either OpenVPN or WireGuard, so having those ports open isn't decreasing the security.

 More technical details are available at https://cryptostorm.is/blog/port-striping-v2

-Check your SPAM folder.
-Some email providers mistake our welcome email as SPAM.
-To prevent that from happening, figure out how to whitelist an email address with your provider and add 'tokenbot@cryptostorm.is', or better yet '*@cryptostorm.is'
+Around February of 2024 we changed the delivery setup where now only people who have a recurring subscription (via PayPal or CCBill) get their tokens delivered by email.
+For everyone else the delivery happens in-browser only.
+If you do have a recurring subscription and you didn't receive your token delivery email, then check your SPAM folder.
+Some email providers mistake our token delivery email as SPAM.
+To prevent that from happening, figure out how to whitelist an email address with your email provider and add 'tokenbot@cryptostorm.is', or better yet '*@cryptostorm.is'

 Verify that you're using the correct token at https://cryptostorm.nu/.
 If you're hashing your token, make sure the hash is correct with https://cryptostorm.is/sha512.
-If there's a 2-for-1/3-for-1 token sale going on or you bought one of the bundles, make sure you're not copy/pasting all your tokens as one.
-The token delivery email/page will have one token per line, each with a format that looks like "FDx3E-P2mP1-OZ2fU-VsYnr".
-Another common problem is that the font some people use for their email/webmail will make lower-case L and I and the number one look similar.
+A common problem is that the font some people use for their email/webmail will make lower-case L and I and the number one look similar.
 So if your token has those characters in them and you're manually entering your token into something, change the font to make it easier to read.